- None of this is investment advice.

 price("BTC/USD") > 9000

 Here you specify what happens when your rule triggers.
-So if you wanted to buy 3 BTC/USD when BTC goes above $9k, your action could look like this:
+So if you wanted to place a limit order for 1 BTC with a limit price of $8000 when BTC goes over $9k USD, your action could look like this:

 You can string together multiple actions if you want.